The 25 Best Kinetic Typography Animation Video Examples Across Use Cases

 This animated typography video was produced to help children who are considering contacting ChildLine feel comfortable about the process of speaking with a counselor about sexual abuse.

-My Leadership team wanted to communicate how as an elite member the audience will be able to quicky discover and learn all of the essential daily habits, mindsets, tools, and models to future proof themselves, their people, and their business and enjoy real lasting positive transformation.
+The My Daily Leadership team wanted to communicate how as an elite member the audience is able to quickly discover and learn all of the essential daily habits, mindsets, tools, and models to future proof themselves, their people, and their business and enjoy real lasting positive transformation.

-We used kinetic typography and infographic line art animation to communicate powerfully how by following their proven and proprietary fully-guided 2-year leadership development system, their leaders are able to transform into truly world-class performers – truly the best of the best.
+For this video, we used kinetic typography and infographic line art animation together to explain their proven and proprietary fully-guided 2-year leadership development system.
+The video demonstrates how leaders are able to transform into truly world-class performers and become the best of the best.

 This Kinetic typography video is based on the Voiceover by Ian Leslie, author of "Curious: The Desire to Know and Why Your Future Depends On It"